 West Coast of the Island Tour

-A great way to enjoy the scenic west coast of Madeira is to travel with MJ Tours on their full day tour that includes visiting:
+A great way to enjoy the scenic west coast of Madeira is on a tour that includes:

-- the sky walk at Cabo Girao – the highest skywalk in Europe
+- See Cabo Girão, the highest sea cliff in Europe

-- visit the natural pools at Porto Moniz
+- Swim in natural volcanic pools at Porto Moniz

-Another great way to enjoy a day out is the Yellow Bus Hop on Hop Off Tour.
+A great way to travel by bus in Madeira is enjoy a day out on the Yellow Bus Hop on Hop-Off Tour.
 Not only is it a good way to travel around Funchal for the day it is a great way to learn about all things Madeira.

 The Lido swimming complex is one of the most popular areas with locals and tourists alike for swimming.
 The pools are sea water with direct access as well to the ocean for swimming.
 A morning exercise class takes place in the pool at around 11.00.

 Take A Dolphin and Whale Watching Tour from Funchal